x1nigo/mutt-x/README.md

 # mutt-x1nigo
 A script meant to set up an email client with neomutt.
-WARNING, still in testing phase.
-Don't use yet.
+As of now, this only works with gmail &ndash; I haven't gotten around to making this more extensible yet.

+By the way, if you are prompted for your gmail password, don't put your actual one &ndash; you need to enable `two-factor authentication` and get an `app-password`.
+Use that one for the password prompt.

 ## Syntax
 ```